Tuvan language: Status

 Tuvans in China, who live mostly in Xinjiang Autonomous Region, are included under the Mongol nationality.
 Some Tuvans reportedly live at Kanas Lake in the northwestern part of Xinjiang, where they are not officially recognized, and are counted as a part of the local Oirat Mongol community that is counted under the general PRC official ethnic label of "Mongol".
-Oirat and Tuvan children attend schools in which they use Chakhar Mongolian and Standard Chinese, native languages of neither group.
+Oirat and Tuvan children attend schools in which they use Chakhar Mongolian and Mandarin Standard Chinese, native languages of neither group.